justPauw/pokemon-umbral-stasis/docs/pokemon/094-gengar.md

       <p style="color: #737373; margin: 0px;  font-weight: normal; font-size:16px;">Abilities</p>
       <div style="display: flex; flex-direction: row; align-items: center; font-size: 16px">
         <a href='' title="Moves that hit this Pokemon have a 30% chance of being Disabled afterward.">Cursed-body</a>
+        /<a href='' title="While this Pokemon is in battle, opposing Pokemon cannot flee or switch out.
+Other Pokemon with this ability are unaffected.
+Pokemon with run away can still flee.
+Pokemon can still switch out with the use of a move or item.">Shadow-tag</a>
       </div>
     </div>
   </div>